hashicorp/terraform-provider-vsphere/website/docs/r/virtual_machine.html.markdown

   Can be one of `bios` or `EFI`.
 Default: `bios`.
 * `extra_config` - (Optional) Extra configuration data for this virtual machine.
-Can be used to supply advanced parameters not normally in configuration, such as data for cloud-config (under the guestinfo namespace), or configuration data for OVF images.
+Can be used to supply advanced parameters not normally in configuration, such as data for cloud-config (under the guestinfo namespace).

+~> **NOTE:** Do not use `extra_config` when working with a template imported from OVF or OVA as more than likely your settings will be ignored.
+Use the `vapp` sub-resource's `properties` section as outlined in [Using vApp properties to supply OVF/OVA configuration](#using-vapp-properties-to-supply-ovf-ova-configuration).

 * `scsi_type` - (Optional) The type of SCSI bus this virtual machine will have.
   Can be one of lsilogic (LSI Logic Parallel), lsilogic-sas (LSI Logic SAS) or pvscsi (VMware Paravirtual).
 Defualt: `lsilogic`.